Churchill’s Conservation Legacy

 How Acer Ecology Can Help

-At Acer Ecology we understand how important it is for the MOD to keep to biodiversity targets, especially considering that the MOD owns some of the most biodiverse land in the UK.
+At Acer Ecology we understand how important it is for the MOD to keep to biodiversity targets, especially considering that the MOD owns some of the most biodiverse lands in the UK.
 We can provide practical advice and solutions to help you reach your targets using our professional expertise and ensuring that every project complies with UK and EU wildlife legislation.

 We provide a variety of services that may suit your needs so, with our help, your site will be outstanding for both military training and for wildlife conservation.